Retrograde signaling

-In neuroscience, retrograde signaling (or retrograde neurotransmission) refers more specifically to the process by which a retrograde messenger, such as anandamide or nitric oxide, is released by a postsynaptic dendrite or cell body, and travels "backwards" across a chemical synapse to bind to the axon terminal of a presynaptic neuron.
+In neuroscience, retrograde signaling (or retrograde neurotransmission) refers more specifically to the process by which a retrograde messenger, such as an anandamide or nitric oxide, is released by a postsynaptic dendrite or cell body, and travels "backwards" across a chemical synapse to bind to the axon terminal of a presynaptic neuron.

 In cell biology

 Retrograde signals are transmitted from plastids to the nucleus in plants and eukaryotic algae, and from mitochondria to the nucleus in most eukaryotes.
 Retrograde signals are generally considered to convey intracellular signals related to stress and environmental sensing.
 Many of the molecules associated with retrograde signaling act on modifying the transcription or by directly binding and acting as a transcription factor.
 The outcomes of these signaling pathways vary by organism and by stimuli or stress.
+Furthermore, oxylipins are compounds derived from the oxidation of polyunsaturated fatty acids, These compounds are essential in retrograde signaling when redox and hormonal signaling occur resulting in the control of plant development and stress responses.

 Evolution

-Retrograde signaling is believed to have arisen after endocytosis of the mitochondria and chloroplast billions of years ago.
+Retrograde signaling is believed to have arisen after endocytosis of the mitochondria and chloroplast occurred billions of years ago.
 Originally believed to be photosynthetic bacteria, the mitochondria and chloroplast transferred some of their DNA to the membrane protected nucleus.
 Thus, some of the proteins required for the mitochondria or chloroplast are within the nucleus.
-This transfer of DNA further required a network of communication to properly respond to external and internal signals and produce requisite proteins.
+This transfer of DNA further required a network of communication to properly respond to external and internal signals that produces requisite proteins.

 In yeast

-The first retrograde signaling pathways discovered in yeast is the RTG pathway.
-The RTG pathway plays an important role in maintaining the metabolic homeostasis of yeast.
-Under limited resources the mitochondria must maintain a balance of glutamate for the citric acid cycle.
+The first retrograde signaling pathways discovered in yeast was the RTG pathway, the RTG pathway plays an important role in maintaining the metabolic homeostasis of yeast.
+Under limited resources the mitochondria must maintain the balance of glutamate for the citric acid cycle.
 Retrograde signaling from the mitochondria initiates production precursor molecules of glutamate to properly balance supplies within the mitochondria.
 Retrograde signaling can also act to arrest growth if problems are encountered.
 In Saccharomyces cerevisiae, if the mitochondria fails to develop properly, they will stop growing until the issue is addressed or cell death is induced.
 This mechanism is vital to maintain homeostasis of the cell and ensure proper function of the mitochondria.